nivi2407/Responsive_Web_Design/README.md

 # Responsive_Web_Design
-This Repository contains a collection of projects completed as part of <a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/" style="color:white;">FreeCodeCamp : Responsive Web Design Certification</a> course.
+This Repository contains a collection of projects completed as part of <a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/">FreeCodeCamp : Responsive Web Design Certification</a> course.

 ## Project Overview:

-1. **Tribute Page:**
+1. <a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-tribute-page-project/build-a-tribute-page">**Tribute Page:**</a>
    - A simple tribute page dedicated to honoring the achievements of a notable individual.
 The page is designed to be responsive, ensuring a seamless viewing experience on different devices.

-2. **Survey Form:**
+2. <a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form">**Survey Form:**</a>
    - An interactive survey form that showcases my ability to create and style form elements.
 The form is designed to be user-friendly and accessible on various screen sizes.

 3. **Product Landing Page:**